Marie Osmond Looks Younger Than Ever In Throwback Photo: ‘So Much Fun’

 “She is just so what’s the word?
 Feminine, pretty, simply elegant.
 Oh, and we won’t talk about her accent.
 Love her!” remarked one follower.

 “Julie looks amazing…and so do you, Marie.
-Blessings,” said a second fan.
+Blessings,” said a second user.

-“We are watching the sound of music right now literally,” joked a third Instagram user of one of Julie’s most famous film roles.
+“We are watching the sound of music right now literally,” wrote a third Instagram fan of one of Julie’s most famous film roles.

 “Classy all the way around.
-She’s my dream celebrity meet up some day!!” said a fourth fan.
+She’s my dream celebrity meet up some day!!” said a fourth supporter.